pyodide/pyodide/docs/development/abi.md

 `wheel_name.libs`.

 ### pyodide_2025_0 (under development)

+By default, all builds of the Pyodide runtime with Python 3.13 will use the `pyodide_2025_0` abi.

 This section reflects the aspirational ABI for `pyodide_2025_0`.
 This is all subject to change without notice.